ligoj/ligoj/app-api/README.md

 docker build -t ligoj/ligoj-api:3.1.2 --build-arg WAR="target/app-api-3.1.2.war" .
 ```

-Note the local WAR path must be relative to the Dockerfile (not the current path), and must be bellow the Dockerfile: do not use "../bar/foo.war"
+Note the local WAR path must be relative to the `Dockerfile` (not the current path), and must be bellow the `Dockerfile`: do not use `../bar/foo.war`

 # Run Docker image